mateuszkochanek/Graphic_Editor/README.md

 # Graphic_Editor
-Simple Graphic editor made in java using swing and Java2D
+Simple Graphic editor made in java using Swing and Java2D.

-First usage of git and github, learning how to push, pull and use branches.
+What i learned:
+* how use git and github
+* usage of PaintComponent
+* usage of MouseAdapter

+TODO:
+* make menu buttons connect to new surface after saving or reloading